It’s time for me to come clean.

 For nearly 15 years, I’d been mostly shunning nutrient-lacking, fiber-stripped sugary nonfoods and refined carbohydrates while enjoying near-perfect health.

-But suddenly, after Mom died, it was as if I’d never been a sugar and carb expert.
+But suddenly, after Mom died and her reign of incessant abuse, emotional evisceration and shocking abandonment ended, it was as if I’d never been a sugar and carb expert.

 Grief, anguish, and turmoil were my new constant companions.

-Frankly, I was disoriented and ill equipped to handle the ferocity and irrationality of my Crazy Cravings™ and urges for other “bad foods.”
+Frankly, I was shocked, disoriented and flat out ill equipped to handle the ferocity and irrationality of my Crazy Cravings™ for those “bad foods.”
+(Oh how did I repeatedly pig out on carbage such as buttery movie popcorn and corn nuggets.)

-(Do you relate to my plight?
-Have you ever been waylaid by intense cravings that throw you completely off course, goading you to do self-destructive things against your best intentions?)
+Can you relate to my plight?
+Have you ever been waylaid by intense cravings that throw you completely off course, goading you to do self-destructive things against your best intentions?

-Why Did I Fall Off the Clean-Carbs Wagon?
+Why the Heck Did I, a Sugar & Carb Expert, Fall Off the Clean-Carbs Wagon?

 I’ve often wondered, How could I, a sugar and carb expert, have stopped walking my clean-carbs talk?”